Cstannahill/docs-mcp-server/README.md

 # Documentation MCP Server

-A Model Context Protocol (MCP) server that provides GitHub Copilot with access to the latest documentation for Rust, Tauri, React, TypeScript, Python, Tailwind CSS, and shadcn/ui.
+A Model Context Protocol (MCP) server that provides LLM with access to the latest documentation for Rust, Tauri, React, TypeScript, Python, Tailwind CSS, and shadcn/ui.
 The server automatically fetches and updates documentation daily to ensure you always have access to the most current information.

 ## Features